 Craig Fong was born in Carnarvon, Western Australia.
-In this small country town with less than five thousand residents, Craig grew up in a somewhat isolated outback environment.
-His grandfather Clement, took Craig to the drive-in cinema to escape the house on hot summer nights and he was absolutely amazed by the art of storytelling through motion picture.
-Craig was a small, shy, withdrawn young boy who reluctantly pursued acting in junior high.
-Acting had somehow given Craig the confidence to read for a stage comedy and thus was first cast in the stage comedy ‘Custards Last Stand’.
+In this small country town with less than five thousand residents, Craig grew up in a somewhat isolated outback environment and was first cast in the stage comedy ‘Custards Last Stand’.
 At fourteen Craig moved to Perth to continue his studies at Rossmoyne Senior High School but there were no drama classes, instead he picked up photography with the intention of eventually becoming a film director.

 After high school he enrolled into the Central Institute of Technology located in Perth, majoring in film production and animation.
-During his three years he won Best Television Commercial and his actor Matt Thompson won Best Male Actor for a short film he made in 1991 at the FTI Awards in Fremantle.
+During his three years he won Best Television Commercial and his actor Matt Thompson won Best Male Actor for a short film he made in 1991 at the Film and Television Institute (FTI) Awards in Fremantle.
 The following year he was nominated for Best Documentary at the same event.

-Craig briefly returned to Singapore to work in mostly movies made for television with long time friend, director Kabir Bhatia.
+Craig briefly returned to Singapore to work in mostly movies made for television with longtime friend and director Kabir Bhatia.
 Together they made ‘On the Wings of Butterflies’ playing a Japanese soldier who falls in love with a local Chinese Singaporean girl during World War II and ’Full Circle’.

-After two years in Singapore he returned to his home in Perth looking to do more theatre work and struck a great friendship with playwright John Aitken where he was cast as an Imperial Princess in ‘Imperial Façade’, a Russian Mongolian soldier in ‘Ships Pass Quietly’ and a doppelganger in ‘Lost is my Quiet’ where he was awarded Best Supporting Actor at the October 2007, 8th Annual Equity Guild Awards in Western Australia.
+After two years in Singapore he returned to his home in Perth and met playwright John Aitken where he was cast as an Imperial Princess in ‘Imperial Façade’, a Russian Mongolian soldier in ‘Ships Pass Quietly’ and a doppelgänger in ‘Lost is my Quiet’ where he was awarded Best Supporting Actor at the October 2007, 8th Annual Equity Guild Awards in Western Australia.

-It was also the same year he played Bao Tang in the Australian feature film, ‘The Line’ with Andy McPhee, Peter Phelps, Christopher Elliott and John Flaus.
+It was also the same year he played Bao Tang in the Australian feature film, Without Warrant with Andy Mcphee, Peter Phelps, Ferdinand Hoang and John Flaus.
 A crime thriller, that takes an uncompromising journey into the world of police corruption.
-In one scene Craig had been gaffer taped to the seat of an old yellow Toyota Corolla in a junkyard by Andy McPhee and was left there for several hours while the cast and crew broke for lunch.
-As to not disturb the continuity as Andy had wrapped the tape around Craig’s head including his right eye unintentionally.

-In November 2011, Craig Fong was nominated for Best Supporting Actor for ‘The Malay Chronicles’ at Anugerah Skrin 2011 in Malaysia.
+In November 2011, Craig Fong was nominated for Best Supporting Actor for ‘The Malay Chronicles: Bloodlines’ at the Anugerah Skrin in Malaysia.